smartmicro/smartmicro_ros2_radars/Readme.md

 The sensor came equiped with two protocols:
 - ethernet: to set-up an ethernet interface the following command could be used `ifconfig my_interface_name 192.168.11.17 netmask 255.255.255.0`.
 The command above uses the default source ip address used by the sensors.
-- can: to set-up a can interface the following commands could be used `slcand -o -s6 -t hw -S 3000000 /dev/ttyUSBx`and than `ip link set up my_interace_name`.
+- can: if using LAWICEL to set-up a can interface the following commands could be used `slcand -o -s6 -t hw -S 3000000 /dev/ttyUSBx`and than `ip link set up my_interace_name`.
 This uses the default baudrate of _500000_.
+When using Peak CAN the interfaces are recognized by linux and is only needed to set the baudrate.

 ### Node Configuration:
 The node is configured through the parameters.
 Here is a short recap of the most important parts.